-- 1.18 You may have to pay an Immigration Skills Charge each time you sponsor a migrant in the Tier 2 (General) category or the Tier 2 (Intra-Company Transfer (ICT)) Long-term Staff subcategory.
+- 1.18 You may have to pay an 'immigration skills charge' each time you sponsor a migrant in the Tier 2 (General) category or the Tier 2 (Intra-Company Transfer (ICT)) Long-term Staff subcategory.
 The charge came into force on 6 April 2017 and the money collected from it will be used to address skills gaps in the UK workforce. - 1.19 The charge is payable in full each time you assign a certificate of sponsorship (CoS).
-The amount you pay is specified in the Schedule to the Immigration Skills Charge Regulations 2017 and depends on: - the size and type of your organisation on the date you assign the worker's CoS, and - the length of employment stated on the CoS - 1.20 If you are a small or charitable sponsor, as defined in regulation 2 of the Immigration Skills Charge Regulations, you will pay the 'small' charge, that is: - £364 for any stated period of employment up to 12 months, plus - £182 for each subsequent 6-month period stated on the CoS - 1.21 In all other cases, you must pay the 'large' charge, that is: - £1,000 for any stated period of employment up to 12 months, plus - £500 for each subsequent 6-month period stated on the CoS - 1.22 In accordance with your reporting duties, you must let us know as soon as possible - and in any case within 10 working days - if the size or type of your business changes, as this will affect the amount you must pay for each CoS.
-If you fail to inform us within this time limit, we will take action against you.
-This could include downgrading, suspending or revoking your licence.
+The amount you have to pay is specified in the Schedule to the Immigration Skills Charge Regulations 2017 and depends on: - the size and type of your organisation on the date you assign the worker's CoS. and - the length of employment stated on the CoS

-1.23 You must not pass any of the charge on to the migrant worker.
+- 1.20 If you are a small or charitable sponsor, as defined in regulation 2 of the Immigration Skills Charge Regulations, you will pay the 'small' charge, that is: - £364 for any stated period of employment up to 12 months, plus - £182 for each subsequent 6-month period stated on the CoS - 1.21 In all other cases, you must pay the 'large' charge, that is: - £1,000 for any stated period of employment up to 12 months, plus - £500 for each subsequent 6-month period stated on the CoS - 1.22 When you apply for a licence, or apply to renew your licence, it is essential that you select the correct size or type for your organisation, as this will determine not only the licence fee you will pay, but also the level of immigration skills charge you will pay throughout the life of your licence, or until you tell us of a change of circumstances through the sponsorship management system (SMS) and this has been processed and accepted by UKVI. - 1.23 To comply with your reporting duties, you must tell us as soon as possible and in any case within 10 working days if the size or type of your organisation changes.
+This will ensure you pay the correct immigration skills charge for each CoS you assign.
+If you fail to inform us within 10 working days, we may take compliance action against you.
+This could include downgrading, suspending or revoking your licence. - 1.24 You must not pass any of the charge on to the migrant worker.
 If we find out that you have done this, we may revoke your licence.